 "The technical limitation is the brain – and for me, this is what makes me want to come to work every morning.
 You don't have to be a driver, or on the pitwall, or working on a pitstop, even back at the factory you are a competitor – and when you have a victory it's... fantastic."

-Asked to name the highlight of his career to date, Pierre suggests the double world championships of 2013 are the high point to date.
-"Obviously there were plenty of wins with Michelin but it's very different when it's your car!"
+Asked to name the highlight of his career to date, Pierre names the double world championships of 2013.
+"The first victory I saw was with Robert Kubica in Montreal for BMW.
+That was a fantastic experience.
+Obviously, there were plenty of wins with Michelin but it's very different when it's your car!”